-CHART 3 Contribution by State Plans (in millions of dollars)
+CHART 4 OSHA Funding for State Plans 23(g) and Impact of Inflation (in millions of dollars)

 States are required to match federal funds.
-In addition, state plans states contributed "overmatch" funds of more than \$46.7 million in
+In addition, state plans states contributed "overmatch" funds of more than \$71.7 million in

 • The "real dollars" available to states have significantly decreased when considering inflation.
 Since 2001, the budget for the state plans has remained stagnant at about \$91 million per year.
-In order to fund the same level of services in FY 2008, the budget would need to increase to \$106 million.
+In order to fund the same level of services in FY 2009, the budget would need to increase to \$111 million.
 (Chart 4)